FAQ

 What is Orbit?

-Orbit is a direct-download AI assistant for macOS.
-It lives in your menu bar, sees your screen when you ask, listens to your voice, and helps you learn software, complete tasks, and get work done — all powered by your existing ChatGPT subscription.
+Orbit is a free AI agent for macOS that uses your computer for you.
+It lives in your menu bar, sees your screen, moves your cursor, clicks buttons, types text, browses the web, and creates documents — all powered by your existing ChatGPT subscription.

 Do I need to know what Codex is?